 - Fibers in the quilting can bunch up

 This curtain was another strong performer during recording.
-Only a slight hint of traffic noise was noticed, but it was certainly low enough to be edited out with a noise gate, and everything from higher frequencies was well absorbed, making it a solid choice for anybody trying to record at home.
+Only a slight hint of traffic noise was noticed, but it was certainly low enough to be edited out with a noise gate, and everything from higher frequencies was well absorbed, making it a solid choice for anybody trying to soundproof a room for record at home.

 Prevention of noise to the outside was right in the middle performance wise.
-But critically, it was reduced to a volume at which neighbors would likely be unbothered, which is exactly what we would expect from a curtain.
+But critically, it was reduced to a volume at which neighbors would likely be unbothered, which is exactly what we would expect from good quality sound deadening curtains.

 - Good quality of stitch work

 Soundproof curtains are almost never truly soundproof, but they can offer an inexpensive way to absorb sound and reduce noise from the outside from interrupting your practice time or your recording sessions.
 If you’re not doing structural work and have reasonably simple needs – soundproof curtains work for everyday sound absorption.

 Remember that mass is the most important factor in making your typical noise cancelling curtains more effective at reducing noise.
 The heavier and more tightly woven the curtain, the better it is at external sound reduction and generally dampening sound.